moonbuggy/Orange-Pi-Zero-GPS-NTP/README.md

 <em>fbgpsclock screenshot</em></p>

 #### Installation
-Check build dependencies are installed (this isn't a complete dependency list):
+Check build dependencies are installed (this may not be a complete dependency list):
 ```sh
 sudo apt install gcc libgps-dev make
 ```